-During hot stamping, a hot metal stamping die is pushed into a plastic part leaving a marking in the shape of the die.
+During hot stamping, a hot metal stamping die is pushed into a plastic part, leaving a marking in the shape of the die.

-Engraving and Etching
+Engraving and etching

 The coating process uses a UV powder that is electrostatically applied to the surface of the plastic part and cured using UV light.

 Metal finishing is a much more involved process than plastics because metal is more vulnerable to corrosion.
 Depending on the application of the metal part, some parts may need more extensive finishing than others.
 Metals can also be painted, etched, and engraved similarly to plastics.
-There are three main metal finishing processes and several other surface finishing processes including:
+There are three main metal finishing processes and several other surface finishing processes such as:

 Galvanizing is primarily applied to iron and steel parts to protect the metal from corrosion.
 It involves dipping the part in a molten bath of zinc compounds that immerse the part and create a coating.
 Galvanizing is one of the cheapest methods to finish metal because it is easy to do and does not provide a very polished finish.

 Electropolishing uses acid or alkaline solution to smooth the surface of a metal part by conforming to the contours in a process similar to electroplating.
 The exception is that the part acts as the anode instead of the cathode.
 Electropolishing can enhance corrosion resistance and improve biocompatibility for medical applications.

 Metallic coatings are applied to the surface of base metals to provide protection and corrosion resistance.
 The process can be applied using various methods such as vapor deposition or cladding.
 The two materials interlace because they are brought together at high temperatures.
 Common metallic coating metals include aluminum, tin, zinc, and lead.

 Painting of metal parts can happen in three different ways, e-coatings, powder coatings, and liquid coatings.
 Each coating type has its advantages like cost, durability, or aesthetics.